AI safety, ethics, and governance

 Informed AI Regulation: Comparing the Ethical Frameworks of Leading LLM Chatbots (Chun and Elkins, arXiv:2402.01651, 2024)

-• Ungless et al., LLM Ethics Whitepaper (2024) — treat it as a representative ethics-based audit.
+• Ungless et al., LLM Ethics Whitepaper (arXiv 2024) — named as a representative methodology for prompting to probe for ethical values.

-• Snoswell, Kilov & Lazar (AAAI 2026 AI Alignment Track) — include it as one of 69 foundational works in their “Beyond Verdicts” survey.
+• Snoswell, Kilov & Lazar (AAAI 2026 AI Alignment Track) — include it as one of 69 works in their “Beyond Verdicts” survey of LLM ethics evaluation across 2020–2025.

 Position: Near to Mid-term Risks and Opportunities of Open-Source Generative AI (Eiras, Petrov, Vidgen, Schroeder de Witt, Pizzati, Elkins, et al., ICML 2024 oral)